riceissa/issarice.com/wiki/advice-for-young-people.md

 > ones that can be dealt with only once, but rather ones that will need
 > frequent revisiting and reconsideration.

+Another page, "[Vulnerabilities of highly gifted children](http://www.davidsongifted.org/db/Articles_id_10065.aspx)", which has:

+> It is important to remember that a child with an IQ of 164 is as
+> different intellectually from a child with an IQ of 132 as that child
+> is different from the 100 IQ child.
+Forcing a child with an IQ of 164
+> to learn at the pace of the average child, or even the pace of the
+> moderately gifted, is akin to placing an average child in a special
+> education classroom and asking that his/her learning rate be slowed
+> down to keep pace with the rest of the class.
+The frustration of
+> highly gifted children forced to stifle their love of learning in
+> inhospitable environments can result in withdrawal, behavior problems,
+> or psychosomatic symptoms.

+See also "[Dealing with intellectual isolation](http://info.cognitomentoring.org/wiki/Dealing_with_intellectual_isolation)" on the Cognito Mentoring info wiki.

 # Effective altruism

 [to be added later; this should be about info specifically relevant for high schoolers. for more general resources, see [Effective altruism]()]